prwnr/laravel-streamer/README.md

 In order to listen to event you will have to properly configure `config/streamer.php` and run `php artisan streamer:listen` command.
 At config file you will find *Application events* configuration with default values for it, that should be changed if you want to start listening with streamer listen command.
+Other way to add listeners for events is to use `ListenersStack` static class.
+This class is being booted with listeners from configuration file and is then used by command to get all of them.
+So, the addition of this class is that it allows adding listeners not only via configuration file, but also programmatically.
 ```php
 /*
 |--------------------------------------------------------------------------